SalesforceLabs/ampscript-core/README.md

 #### Download and Install the .NET SDK

-If it isn't already installed on your computer, install the .NET SDK version 7.0 or later.
+If it isn't already installed on your computer, install the .NET SDK version 8.0.
 You can download the SDK from https://dotnet.microsoft.com/en-us/download/dotnet.

 #### Download the VSIX plugin